Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Abstract

 \section{Abstract}

-Efficient charge separation in van der Waals (vdW) heterostructures is crucial for optimizing light-harvesting and detection applications.
+Efficient charge separation in van der Waals (vdW) heterostructures is crucial for optimizing light harvesting and detection applications.
 However, precise control over the microscopic pathways governing ultrafast charge transfer remains an open challenge.
 These pathways are intrinsically linked to charge transfer states with strongly delocalized wave functions that appear at various momenta in the Brillouin zone.
 Here, we use time- and angle-resolved photoemission spectroscopy (trARPES) to investigate the possibility of steering carriers through specific charge transfer states in a prototypical WS\textsubscript{2}-graphene heterostructure.
-By selectively exciting electron-hole pairs at the K-point and close to the Q-point of WS\textsubscript{2} with different pump photon energies, we find that charge separation is faster at higher excitation energies.
-We attribute this to distinct tunneling mechanisms dictated by the momentum where the initial excitation takes place.
-Our findings reveal that the microscopic pathways for ultrafast charge transfer in vdW heterostructures are highly sensitive to the excitation energy, an aspect that should be carefully considered when optimizing the performance of optoelectronic devices.
+By selectively exciting electron-hole pairs at the K-point (A-exciton resonance) and close to the Q-point (C-exciton resonance) of WS\textsubscript{2} with different pump photon energies, we find that charge separation is faster at higher excitation energies.
+This behavior is attributed to the fact that absorption at the C-exciton resonance generates electron-hole populations at energies well above the direct band gap.
+The resulting elevated carrier temperatures open an additional, highly efficient charge-transfer channel for holes in the WS\textsubscript{2} valence band, leading to an overall acceleration of interlayer hole transfer for C-exciton excitation.
+The microscopic insights gained in this work can be leveraged to optimize the performance of vdW heterostructures in optoelectronic devices.